wp-plugins/adaptive-images/readme.txt

 1. Install and activate the plugin.
 2. Resized versions of your images are created and saved in an image cache directory in /wp-content.
-3. Total web page load time is reduced dramatically.
+3. Total web page load time on a mobile device is reduced dramatically.